tricor0/Jokes/README.md

 GET /api/1/joke/topTen - will return ten jokes with the most points
 - 400 - {error: 'invalid joke ID'}

-GET /api/1/joke/id/like - will increace point counter
+POST /api/1/joke/id/like - will increace or decrease point counter
 - 400 - {error: 'invalid joke ID'}

 DELETE /api/1/joke/:id - will delete joke with this particular id